moviemasher/moviemasher.rb/README.md

 - To continually process jobs from container's queue volume:

-  	`docker run -d --name=moviemasher moviemasher/moviemasher.rb process_loop`
+  	`docker run -d -t --name=moviemasher moviemasher/moviemasher.rb process_loop`

+  Note the `t` switch - it's required for Ecasound to function properly.
 You'll need to subsequently execute `docker stop moviemasher` and `docker rm moviemasher` to stop processing and remove the container created.

 - To process a single job from an SQS queue: